 I trust you are well and still hold fond memories of Preneil and I.

 I wanted to drop you a short note to thank you for the time, effort, knowledge and skills that you invested in Preneil during his time at your center.
-I firmly believe that it was this foundation that helped him pass Matric [12th grade] comfortably with an A in Math Literacy.
+I firmly believe that this foundation helped him pass Matric [12th grade] comfortably, earning an A in Math Literacy.
 More importantly, Preneil achieved 63% in English!
 For Pren and I this is the greatest achievement!
 We will always be most appreciative of your support and encouragement.

 Preneil will be following a career in Human Resources at TUT this year.